COVID-19: Mediacorp to deliver 5,000 care packages to healthcare workers

 Similarly, Ms Ho Lee Yen, chief customer and marketing officer of AIA Singapore said: "Heroes don’t always wear capes.
 As Singapore navigates this difficult time, our frontline healthcare workers have been ou r silent heroes.
 It is heartening to see various industry stakeholders and community members coming together to put the needs of the community first, so we can do more to protect the wellbeing of our community and overcome this challenge together.”

-The packages will be delivered to the following hospitals and polytechnics over two weeks:
+The packages will be delivered to the following hospitals and polyclinics over two weeks:

 1. Bukit Batok Polyclinic